|All over Stockholm

 The most impressive stations are the newer ones and those from the 1970s.
 The 1970s were a good era for Sweden, when the country produced famous people like ABBA, Björn Borg, Ingemar Stenmark and Frank Andersson.
 The stations were not built with vertical walls and horizontal ceiling any more.
 Instead the station was excavated as a huge cavern, the walls then covered with a drainage system, which drains away ground water, then the walls were covered with with a seven to eight cm thick layer of sprayed concrete.
 The concrete follows the shape of the rock and thus gives the illusion to be the rough rock face.
 The whole station looks like a huge, archaic cavern.

 Solna centrum is painted in deep red, which gives the impression of a dramatically red night sky.
 Along the floor a sort of artificial horizon is painted on the wall, an almost 1,000 metres long spruce forest.
 It was designed by Anders Åberg and Karl-Olov Björk in 1975.

 Tensta was designed by Helga Henschen in 1975 and celebrates the different cultures of the immigrants living around the station.
 There are paintings of flowers and animals, and phrases in many different languages.
 Highlight is a prehistoric cave in the central arch.

 Rådhuset (Town Hall) has a pink coloured ceiling, and a sort of ethnographic exhibition.
 The artworks look like the exhibts of a local history museum, including "forgotten" leather bundles and baskets from the market in Kungsholmstorg.
-What looks like the plinth of a huge pilar is actually a equally faked chimney stack.
+What looks like the plinth of a huge pillar is actually an equally faked chimney stack.
 It was designed by Sigvard Olsson in 1975.